amir734jj/regression-state-machine/README.md

 - `[BoundValue]` maps statically bounded parameter to be looked up from a dictionary provided at runtime
 - `[Guard]` describes the acceptable properties of parameter candidate

+Code finds all viable paths statically and then runs them as a sequence.

 ```csharp
 public class TestAspects
 {